 Cron and Rhyne knew at this point that it was imperative to look at the problem differently, trying to develop a structure out in the tread band that could support the load being hung from it.
 They decided to take some of material used in Michelin's typical ZP run-flat tire and put it onto the summit of the design and see what could be done.

 That's where simulation tools came in handy, and they used unimaginable amounts of CPU time running tests.
 "You need to build some kind of prototype to see if your thinking is realistic," Cron said.
 "You can do that with a finite element method and numeric simulation."

 At first, the duo's work wasn't really classified as an official project.
 Most of it was done on "spare time, with spare money and spare molds," he said.
 Management was OK with letting them go ahead with it, as long as it wasn't interfering with their "real work."

 That went on for some time, and at one point they found themselves doing demonstrations for then-Michelin CEO Francois Michelin.
 At this point, their work was still constructed to look like a tire, including a sidewall but no air.
 Cron said they actually had to put slots in the tire to prove to Francois Michelin there was no air pressure building up on the inside of the tire.

 Visual Services-East Moline

 Deere & Co.
-Deere & Co. makes the Tweel available as a standalone purchase for its commercial lawn mowers.
+Deere & Co. is now making the Tweel available as a standalone purchase for its commercial lawn mowers.